NativeScript/nativescript-cli/docs/man_pages/project/testing/emulate-ios.md

 * You have installed Xcode.
 The version of Xcode must be compatible with the ios-sim-portable npm package on which the NativeScript CLI depends.
 For more information, visit https://www.npmjs.org/package/ios-sim-portable

 Options:
+* `--print-app-output` - If set, prints the standard output of the running application.
 * `--availableDevices` - Lists all available device type identifiers for the current XCode.
 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
 * `--path` - Specifies the directory that contains the project.
 If not specified, the project is searched for in the current directory and all directories above it.